“Acne isn’t something you have to live with”

 Blackheads are small bumps that appear on your skin due to clogged hair follicles.
 These bumps are called “blackheads” because the surface looks dark or black.
 Blackheads are a mild type of acne that usually form on the face, but they can also appear on the back, chest, neck, arms, and shoulders.

 In terms of appearance, they’re pretty much exactly what they sound like: small blemishes with whitish “heads,” which result when the follicles get plugged with sebum and dead skin cells.
-Sebum is another word for oil but don’t be alarmed.
+Sebum is another word for oil but doesn’t be alarmed.
 Your skin needs a certain amount of natural oil to protect and nourish your skin.
-It’s only when there’s excess sebum and dead skin cells that you risk clogged pores.
+It’s only when there are excess sebum and dead skin cells that you risk clogged pores.

 Pustules are small bumps on the skin that contain fluid or pus.
 They usually present as white bumps surrounded by red skin.
 These bumps look very similar to pimples, but they can grow quite big.
 Pustules may develop on any part of the body, but they most commonly form on the back, chest, and face.
 They may be found in clusters in the same area of the body.